underscoreio/essential-scala/collections/working-with-seq.md

 ## Bulk Processing of Elements

 When working with sequences we often want to deal with the collection as a whole, rather than accessing and manipulating individual elements.
+In Java we have to do this using loops.
+Scala gives us a number of powerful options that allow us to solve many problems much more elegantly.

+### map

-For example, we might want to double every element of a sequence.
-In Java we'd write a loop to do this.
-In Scala we can do this more simply, using the `map` method.
-Map takes a function and applies this function to every element, creating a sequence containing the results.
-So to double every element we can write
+Let's take a common example to start -- suppose we want to double every element of a sequence.
+In Java we would do this using a `for` or a `while` loop.
+In Scala we can simply use the `map` method that exists on any type of sequence. `map` takes a function and applies it to every element, creating a sequence containing the results.
+To double every element we can write:

 {% highlight scala %}
 scala> val sequence = Seq(1, 2, 3)